johnbaguinaga/Clustering_for_Healthcare/README.md

-# Patient Clustering for Healthcare Efficiency
+# Patient Clustering for Healthcare

 * This repository holds my attempt apply hierarchical clustering (Agglomeraitve) to Hospital patient discharge data directly from New York's Statewide Planning and Research Cooperative System (SPARCS).